-What is a Morpheme?
+What is Morpheme?

-A morpheme is the smallest meaningful and syntactical or grammatical unit of a language which cannot be divided without changing its actual meaning.
-For instance, the word ‘love’ is a morpheme; but if you dispel any character such as ‘e’ then it will be meaningless or losses the actual meaning of love.
+A morpheme is the smallest meaningful and syntactical or grammatical unit of a language that cannot be divided without changing its actual meaning.
+For instance, the word ‘love’ is a morpheme; but if you eliminate any character such as ‘e’ then it will be meaningless or lose the actual meaning of love.

 Types of Morphemes